-Cavs) have the potential to radically transform the transport system in the longer-term future.
+(CAVs) have the potential to radically transform the transport system in the longer-term future.
 The evolution of CAVs needs to be carefully managed.
 CAVs could offer the opportunity for fewer people to own cars, if sharing vehicles and journeys becomes more of the norm.
-However, more people could be able to access cars for journeys, which may become significantly cheaper relative to public transport.
+However, more people could be able to access cars for journeys, which and availability.
+This includes hybrid and electric vehicles, and e-bikes.
+Timescales are hard to predict, and a transformative change that is driven by some or all these advances may not even occur.
+While mobility changes are mostly likely to occur just beyond the lifetime of this JLTP4, many of the JLTP4 schemes may become significantly cheaper relative to public transport.
 This could potentially increase the number of vehicles on the road network, combined possibly with longer commutes, as people are able to work on the move.
 Within this JLTP4 period, CAVs will only provide part of the solution, and a multi-modal approach will still be needed.